kaltura/DeveloperPortalDocs/documentation/05_Mobile-Video-Player-SDKs/DRM.md

 * Online and offline playback

 ## Known Limitations
-* Android:
-	* Widevine Classic files cannot be served over http**s**.
+* Widevine Classic
-* iOS:
+	* Can't play on the iOS Simulator or Android Emulator
-	* Widevine Classic requires that iOS ATS be disabled for localhost URLs.
+	* iOS: ATS must be disabled for localhost URLs
+	* Android: files can't be served over https (SSL)
+* FairPlay
+	* Can't play on the iOS Simulator

 ## DRM Server
 The Player SDK must communicate with a license server in order to get the license, for both online